jinghua-xi/jinghua-xi.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am enduring an exchanging program in Peiking University for a semester.
+I am undergoing an exchanging program in Peiking University for a semester.